-We tested EnterpriseDB against popular databases Oracle and SQL Server to determine what, if any, would be the performance, cost advantages and worth of going beyond enterprise agreements for a self-hosted transactional database.
-We used TPC-C which is a widely recognized benchmark for measuring database performance.

-The results showed that EnterpriseDB outperformed both Oracle and SQL Server in terms of speed and cost-effectiveness, making it a top choice for businesses looking to optimize their database operations.
+We tested EnterpriseDB against popular database SQL Server to determine what, if any, would be the performance, cost difference and the potential worth of going beyond enterprise agreements for a self-hosted transactional database.
+We used HammerDB TPROC-C, based on TPC-C which is a widely recognized benchmark for measuring database performance.
+The results showed that EnterpriseDB outperformed SQL Server in terms of speed and cost-effectiveness, making it a top choice for businesses looking to optimize their database operations.
 This is well worth it for a critical application that requires high performance and cost efficiency.

-The TPC-C benchmark results show that EDB, Oracle, and SQL Server perform well under varying concurrency levels.
-EDB consistently outperforms Oracle and SQL Server, making it suitable for demanding enterprise environments.
-Peak performances are reached at 32 virtual users, with EDB and Oracle maintaining performance up to 128 virtual users.
+The HammerDB TPROC-C benchmark results show that EDB and SQL Server perform well under varying concurrency levels.
+EDB consistently outperforms SQL Server, making it suitable for demanding enterprise environments.
+Peak performances are reached at 32 virtual users.

-EDB's superior performance makes it ideal for high-concurrency enterprise workloads, and efficient resource utilization and concurrency management are crucial for maximizing NOPM.
-EDB's cost-effectiveness is noteworthy, with a mere \$0.23 per unit, compared to Oracle's \$3.38 and SQL Server's \$1.26.
-In a 3-year comparison, EDB (\$205,605) offers substantial cost savings compared to Oracle (\$2,853,765) and SQL Server (\$957,768).
-This stark pricing disparity highlights EDB's compelling value proposition, making it a prime choice for enterprises seeking high-performance transactional databases without breaking the bank.
+EDB's cost-effectiveness is noteworthy, with a mere \$0.21 per unit, compared to SQL Server's \$1.26.
+In a 3-year comparison, EDB (\$205,605) offers substantial cost savings compared to SQL Server (\$957,768).
+EDB's superior performance makes it ideal for mixed enterprise workloads where efficient resource utilization and concurrency management are crucial for maximizing high transaction throughput as well as handling large volumes of semi-structured data.

+These tests highlight EDB's compelling value proposition, making it a prime choice for enterprises seeking a single database as a high-performance transactional database without breaking the bank.